-The School fee for 2018-19 is £17,448.
+The School fee for 2019-20 is £18,233.
 Fees may be paid by monthly Direct Debit.
 There are very few costs which are not covered by fees.
-These include lunches, uniform, sports’ and PE kit, external examination entry fees and individual music tuition.
+These include lunches, uniform, sports’ and PE kit, external examination entry fees and individual music and LAMDA tuition.
 Whilst the majority of curricular trips and Field Days are covered by fees, some non-academic trips will need to be paid for.
 We do all that we can though, to make as many of our trips as possible accessible to all of our students.

 Over half of our parents do not pay the full fee.
 There are two types of fee reduction available: